 1. Peel and spiralize rutabaga.
 Set aside.

-In a medium bowl, combine all ingredients aside from 1 tbsp sesame oil and whisk until incorporated.
+In a medium bowl, combine all ingredients aside from 1 tablespoon sesame oil and whisk until incorporated.
 Set aside.

 2. Heat a medium saucepan over medium heat, add sesame oil and rutabaga noodles and cook until soft (about 5-7), stirring them regularly.